Bibles for Children

 Bible Q & A

-- Why is the 2nd Grade Bible different this year and presented at a different time.
+- Why is the 2nd Grade Bible presented at a different time.

 Bibles in the past were the NRSV translation.
 This is an excellent translation, but is written at a much higher reading level.
 The language in the NLT is at a younger reading level, more readable and more modern.
 The NLT translation avoids some of the difficult phrases and words.